ph-ausseil/llm-training-dataset-builder/README.md

+#Llama-lora-fine-tuner

+Works for all with llama-lora & alpaca-lora to finetune llama-based LLM.

-# This project processes sample orders in various formats (XML, JSON, and PostgreSQL database) and generates question-answer pairs based on the orders' information 😊
+This project processes sample orders in various formats (XML, JSON, and PostgreSQL database) and generates question-answer pairs based on the orders' information 😊

 The code is designed to be **modular** and easily **customizable**, allowing for various pretreatment methods and instruction generation.